“The Mother Whose Children Are The Fish.”

 In mythology, the West African and Caribbean Goddess of creation, the sea, moon, ocean and healing is Yemonja.
 She is considered to be a guardian of women and keeper of our mysteries.
 She is said to wear a dress with seven skirts that represent the seven seas.
 Sacred to Her are peacocks, with their beautiful blue-green iridescence, and ducks.
 The number seven is Hers, also for the seven seas.

 It is said in modern science and in ancient cultures, that from the ocean is where we all originally came, like the waters of our mother’s wombs, and it is to these waters and the earth that we shall again return to one day.

 This Mother Goddess brings the blessings of new energy, new creativity, new opportunities and new experiences.
-Yemoja also lovingly assists and supports the rebirthing process, cleansing and purifying the old energy, releasing that which has served its purpose, allowing for renewal and new beginnings.
+Yemonja also lovingly assists and supports the rebirth process, cleansing and purifying the old energy, releasing that which has served its purpose, allowing for renewal and new beginnings.

-Yemoja is truly long suffering, but out of that suffering comes wisdom, strength, and a glimpse of the plight of the human experience… The truth, as we navigate through the currents of life… We continue to align ourselves with the mysteries of Yemoja, we will discover the enormity she bears..
+Yemonja is truly long suffering, but out of that suffering comes wisdom, strength, and a glimpse of the plight of the human experience… The truth, as we navigate through the currents of life… We continue to align ourselves with the mysteries of Yemonja, we will discover the enormity she bears..
 The pressure, the abuse, the selfishness of humanity.
-It is our prayer that Yemoja spares us from the pain she endures for us all.
+It is our prayer that Yemonja spares us from the pain she endures for us all.